coriraquel/Message-Gateway-Simulator/README.md

 4. How could automated testing be scaled to handle real-time message streams?

 ## Timeline:
-Phase 1: Implementation of Receiver, Translator, Storahe, and Transmitter modules.
+Phase 1: Implementation of Receiver, Translator, Storahe, and Transmitter modules. <br>
-Phase 2: Add unit tests and documentation (requirements + architecture diagram) Phase 3: Build an integration pipeline and add GitHub Actions for testing Phase 4: Expand with stretch goal features (REST API, hardware integration, error handling)
+Phase 2: Add unit tests and documentation (requirements + architecture diagram) <br>
+Phase 3: Build an integration pipeline and add GitHub Actions for testing <br>
+Phase 4: Expand with stretch goal features (REST API, hardware integration, error handling) <br>

 ## License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.